blocksense-network/zkVMs-benchmarks/README.md

   > [!NOTE]
   > Remember to `git add` your project!
+  > Nix only sees files which are tracked by git.

 4. Use the `.` path as the `nix run` source.
    So, for example, if you want to create a proof for your program with [Jolt](https://jolt.a16zcrypto.com/), you can run: